 - (a) The FHCF will send an examination notice letter to the Company providing the commencement date of the examination, the site of the examination, any accommodation requirements of the examiner, and the reports and data which must be assembled by the Company and forwarded to the FHCF.
 The Company shall be prepared to choose one location in which to be examined, unless otherwise specified by the SBA. - (b) The reports and data are required to be forwarded to the FHCF as set forth in an examination notice letter.
 The information is then forwarded to the examiner.
-If the FHCF receives accurate and complete records as requested, the examiner will contact the Company to inform the Company as to what policies or other documentation will be required once the examiner is on site.
-Any records not required to be provided to the examiner in advance shall be made available at the time the examiner arrives on site.
-Any records to support reported exposure or Losses which are provided after the examiner has left the work-site will, at the SBA's discretion, result in an additional examination of exposure and/or Loss records or an extension or expansion of the examination already in progress.
+If the FHCF receives accurate and complete records as requested, the examiner will contact the Company to inform the Company as to what policies or other documentation will be required once the examination begins.
+Any records not required to be provided to the examiner in advance shall be made available at the time the examination begins.
+Any records to support reported exposure or Losses which are provided after the examination has been completed will, at the SBA's discretion, result in an additional examination of exposure and/or Loss records or an extension or expansion of the examination.
 All costs associated with such additional examination or with the extension or expansion of the original examination shall be borne by the Company.